garciart/flask-demo/tracker_16/README.md

 python -B -m flask --app tracker_16 run
 ```

-Based on your operating system, send the PUT request we spoke about earlier to make the member an administrator.

 Open a browser and navigate to <http://127.0.0.1:5000> to view.
 Stop the Werkzeug server between runs by pressing <kbd>CTRL</kbd> +  <kbd>C</kbd>.
 When you are finished, move on to the next version.